ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Unless you know better, just stick with the default value and move on.

-25. The installer will apply the partition scheme selected and, after seeing some more fast progress windows, you'll reach the disk partitioning final confirmation screen:
+25. The installer applies the partition scheme selected and, after seeing some more fast progress windows, you reach the disk partitioning final confirmation screen:

     ![Disk partitioning final confirmation screen](images/g020/debian_vm_install_os_installer_disk_partitioning_final_confirmation.webp "Disk partitioning final confirmation screen")

-    Choose `Yes` to allow the installer to finally write the changes to disk.
+    Choose `Yes` to allow the installer to finally write the changes on the storage.

-26. After the partitioning is finished, you'll see the progress bar for the base system installation:
+26. After the partitioning is finished, the progress bar for the base system installation appears:

     ![Installing the base system screen](images/g020/debian_vm_install_os_installer_base_system_installation.webp "Installing the base system screen")

-    The Debian installer will need a bit of time to finish this task.
+    The Debian installer needs a bit of time to finish this task.

 27. When the base system is installed, the following dialog appears: